dcunited001/dcunited001.github.io/_drafts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

     concept is convoluted by norms of mutual knowledge and beliefs about knowledge of .

-in what
-are discussed here as socioepistemic systems,
+in what are discussed here as socioepistemic systems,

-Disnormative: Oxford doesn't include it in their dictionary, but it is still a valid word in the english Language. not enough fancy post-graduate researchers have thought to use it. too many NPC's and not enough people who think for themselves to understand that word yet.
+Disnormative: Oxford doesn't include it in their dictionary, but it is still a valid word in the english Language.
+Not enough fancy post-graduate researchers have thought to use it.
+Too many NPC's and not enough people who think for themselves to understand that word yet.